The superhero TV series craze continues, with networks aiming for movie-quality series. A pilot has been ordered for an X-Men-themed pilot from Fox.

 Legion isn’t the end of Fox’s live-action X-Men-themed TV series.
 The network gave another mutant-centric project a full pilot commitment in July, as Variety reported, and now it has ordered the episode.
 Producer Bryan Singer, director of the X-Men films, will helm the pilot, according to Deadline.

-The series doesn’t have a name at this point, but details of the mutant-centric story have been revealed.
+The action-adventure series, which doesn’t have a name at this point, comes from Burn Notice writer Matt Nix.
 We can reportedly expect the plot to focus on a family that goes into hiding when the ordinary parents realize their children have unusual abilities.
 They will find their way into a network of mutants as they try to elude the threat posed by the government.

-Madden also highlighted specific elements of the project, including the “comic book adventure” and “rich, existing mythology from which to draw.”
-It doesn’t hurt, either, that the production team is well-versed in X-Men.
+Madden also highlighted specific elements of the project, including its “comic book adventure” and the “rich, existing mythology from which to draw.”
+It doesn’t hurt that the production team is well-versed in X-Men.
 Singer will team up once again with producers Lauren Shuler Donner and Simon Kinberg, both of whom have worked on the films, and they will be joined as EPs by Marvel’s Jeph Loeb and Jim Chory.
 Nix will also executive produce.

 The project looks promising for Fox and will place the network among rivals like ABC, Netflix, and Freeform, which have all brought Marvel characters to the small screen.